jorneycr/jorneycr/README.md

 - 🌱 I’m learning `React Native`

-- 💬 Ask me, If you need help 🚀

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

 ## 👨🏻‍💻 Certification: